 Gecko’s portal organizes and displays data in a visual thickness map as well as a downloadable excel document with thickness readings.

-Two days later, the scope changed to inspecting all 60’ feet of the silo walls, giving Gecko the ability to inspect the entire surface area and providing the plant with a more comprehensive deliverable.
+Two days later, the scope changed to inspecting all 60’ of the silo walls, giving Gecko the ability to inspect the entire surface area and providing the plant with a more comprehensive deliverable.

 Coverage obtained during the inspection was able to show wear areas (degradation) at fill levels on all ten-coal silos.
 The plant was able to better understand how the cycle of corrosion and erosion, from filling activities, was detrimental to the integrity of silo walls.
 Gecko Vision, Gecko’s online portal, allowed the plant to have insight to these areas, discovering root causes, and provided a map to help guide where repairs would need to occur immediately and in the future.
 The portal allowed the plan to exceed expectations in preventative maintenance by having a 360-view of the assets; providing a longer asset life cycle and preventing forced outages, safety issues, and loss of revenue dollars.